-In this section, I suggest taking a decolonial perspective of the general PIL theory that underlies the way European state courts address cases involving post-colonial legalities when the latter are the relevant foreign law according to the PIL rules of the forum.
+In this Section, I suggest taking a decolonial perspective of the general PIL theory that underlies the way European state courts address cases involving post-colonial legalities when the latter are the relevant foreign law according to the PIL rules of the forum.
 I proceed in three steps.
 First, I look at decolonial theory, as it appears to be the most relevant decolonial perspective to take.
 Second, I explore how decolonial theory could be translated into legal theory in Europe, given that there is no substantial study that has addressed this matter yet.
 In this regard, I argue that only a “less colonial” perspective can be taken, which better includes post-colonial worldviews.
 Third, I look at the most promising existing PIL theories in Europe, which, in fact, more largely concern the West, to manage this inclusion, and identify the places where decolonial theory adds thereto, and perhaps require amending them.

 A. Decolonial Theory: An Overview